phorginting/br-ve/README.md

 ## Community
 Join the Q&A [community](https://community.brave.com/) if you'd like to get more involved with Brave.
 You can ask for help, discuss features you'd like to see, and a lot more.
 We'd love to have your help so that we can continue improving Brave.

-Help us translate Brave to your language by submitting translations at https://www.transifex.com/brave/brave/

-Follow @brave on Twitter for important news and announcements.
+Follow [@brave](https://twitter.com/brave) on Twitter for important news and announcements.